 4.2.1.
 Composition of the Board of Directors..

-The Governance Board shall be made of six (6) elected Directors, five (5) Donor Directors, Lifetime Individual and Foundation Donor Directors, Founder Director, and four (4) nominated Directors based on needed special skills.
+The Board shall be made of six (6) Elected Directors, five (5) Individual Donor Directors, Lifetime and Foundation Donor Directors (maximum 10), Founder Director (which may be Lifetime, Individual and Foundation Donor Directors, and the Founder Director), and four (4) Nominated Directors based on needed special skills.

 4.2.2.
 Donor Members of the BOD